mohammed-elkomy/DC-motor-PID-control-with-arduino/README.md

 dscribed at
 http://ctms.engin.umich.edu/CTMS/index.php?example=MotorSpeed&section=ControlPID

-PID controller is design via matlab then represented as discrete transfer function then as difference equation
+PID controller is designed via matlab then represented as discrete transfer function then as difference equation

 Both the controller and the system are simualted in proteus project using arduino UNO